From South to North: Leveraging Ground-Based LATs for Full-Sky CMB Delensing and Constraints on $r$: Delensing Pipeline Performance

 We present the posterior distributions for the parameters using the two-parameter model with simulated data in Fig.~\ref{fig: posterior}.
 The degeneracy between $r$ and $A_L$ is progressively alleviated with the inclusion of the lensing B-mode template, as shown in the contour plots.
 Additionally, we observe a significant reduction in the uncertainty of $r$ with the inclusion of LATN data, regardless of whether the delensing procedure is performed.

 The summarized results from the Gradient-order method and Inverse-lensing method are presented in Table~\ref{tab:posterior_temp} and Table~\ref{tab:posterior_remap}, respectively.
-For the \texttt{LATS+SAT} case, the uncertainty in $r$ decreases from approximately $0.72 \times 10^{-3}$ to $0.57 \times 10^{-3}$ after incorporating the LT as an independent observation channel into the likelihood.
-This corresponds to a reduction of about 21\%.
-Furthermore, we find that incorporating \texttt{LATN} data leads to a further reduction in the uncertainty of $r$.
-Even without delensing, this inclusion yields nearly an 8\% improvement.
-Remarkably, when the lensing template is constructed with \texttt{LATN} data included, the uncertainty in $r$ is reduced by an additional 19\%—a level of improvement comparable to that achieved by incorporating external LSS tracers ($\sim$ 17\%).
-Once \texttt{LATN} is included, the marginal gain from adding external data results in a further reduction of approximately 10\% in the uncertainty.
+For the \texttt{LATS+SAT} configuration, the uncertainty in the tensor-to-scalar ratio \(r\) decreases from approximately \(0.70 \times 10^{-3}\) to \(0.58 \times 10^{-3}\) when the lensing template (LT) is incorporated as an independent observation channel in the likelihood, corresponding to an improvement of about 17\%.
+We further find that the inclusion of \texttt{LATN} data leads to an additional reduction in the uncertainty of \(r\).
+Even in the absence of delensing, adding \texttt{LATN} improves the constraint by nearly 11\%.
+More remarkably, when the lensing template is constructed with \texttt{LATN} data included, the uncertainty in \(r\) is reduced by a further 18\%, from \(0.58 \times 10^{-3}\) to \(0.45 \times 10^{-3}\).
+This level of improvement is comparable to that achieved by incorporating external large-scale structure (LSS) tracers, which yields an approximately 13\% reduction (\(0.58 \times 10^{-3}\) to \(0.50 \times 10^{-3}\)).
+Once \texttt{LATN} data are included, the marginal benefit of adding external LSS information is correspondingly reduced, resulting in an additional improvement of about 10\% in the uncertainty of \(r\), from \(0.45 \times 10^{-3}\) to \(0.38 \times 10^{-3}\).
 We also find a strong consistency between the two delensing methods for most cases, further reinforcing the robustness of our results.